MicrosoftDocs/win32/desktop-src/WinSock/automatic-tunneling-and-6to4-2.md

 ---
-Description: 'Automatic tunneling with IPv4-compatible addresses and 6to4 both work through a route for a prefix that is on-link to interface \#2.
-The 32 bits following the prefix are extracted and used as an IPv4 destination address for the encapsulated packet.' ms.assetid: '92261a1b-2b7f-4a76-b98a-2631dc303618'
+Description: Automatic tunneling with IPv4-compatible addresses and 6to4 both work through a route for a prefix that is on-link to interface \#2.
+The 32 bits following the prefix are extracted and used as an IPv4 destination address for the encapsulated packet. ms.assetid: 92261a1b-2b7f-4a76-b98a-2631dc303618
 title: IPv6 Automatic Tunneling and 6to4
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPv6 Automatic Tunneling and 6to4